Panasonic TS7 vs Sony A7R III

 Body comparison: Panasonic TS7 vs Sony A7R III

 The side-by-side display below illustrates the physical size and weight of the Panasonic TS7 and the Sony A7R III.
 The two cameras are presented according to their relative size.
 Three successive views from the front, the top, and the rear are shown.
 All width, height and depth dimensions are rounded to the nearest millimeter.
-If you prefer, you can also use the toggle button to switch to a comparison in percentage terms (in this case, the camera on the left – the TS7 – represents 100 percent across all the size and weight measures).

 If the front view area (width x height) of the cameras is taken as an aggregate measure of their size, the Sony A7R III is notably larger (37 percent) than the Panasonic TS7.
 In this context, it is worth noting that both cameras are splash and dust-proof and can, hence, be used in inclement weather conditions or harsh environments.
 More than that, the TS7 is water-proof up to 31m and can, thus, be used for underwater photography.